Turbulence enhances bird tail aerodynamic performance: Introduction

 To assess how turbulence affects tail efficacy, we developed a biohybrid morphing pigeon tail that we aerodynamically tested in a wind tunnel for representative spread angles of \SI{36}{\degree} to \SI{144}{\degree} and angles of attack of (\SI{0}{\degree} to \SI{90}{\degree}.
+The choice of a pigeon tail was motivated by its squared shape, and the availability of feathers from cadavers.
+In particular, square-shaped tails are a common non-ornamental baseline to evolutionary studies, as it is subject to sexual selection \cite{Thomas1996,Fitzpatrick1999,Evans2004}.
 The robotically controlled tail (Fig. 1.B) is a simplified version of PigeonBot II that can fly like a bird in turbulence \cite{Chang2024}.
 We informed the design based on the anatomy of a racing pigeon (\textit{Columba livia}) cadaver and its anatomical tail spread range that is close to natural (Fig. \ref{fig:pigeontail}.C); $\Delta = 5 \pm \SI{3}{\degree}$ (folded) to $\Delta = 148 \pm \SI{5}{\degree}$ (spread).
 In the new biohybrid flexure design (Fig. \ref{fig:pigeontail}.B), racing pigeon feathers are embedded in a 3D-printed flexible compliant strip that curves along a semicircle when pulled on its sides by a servo motor and spreads from \SI{36}{\degree} to \SI{144}{\degree}.
 This is a wider spread range than previous bio-inspired \cite{Phan2024} and biohybrid designs \cite{Chang2024}.
 When the tail is spread open, the change in span $2b$ and surface area $S$ (see Fig. S1) cause the aspect ratio $AR=4b^2/S$ to increase from 0.8 to 2 (Fig. 1.C).
-According to studies of similarly shaped rigid delta and rectangular wings in laminar flow \cite{Winter1936, Eiffel1910}, this range of spread angles and aspect ratios can potentially change high angle of attack stall behavior.
+According to studies of similarly shaped rigid delta and rectangular wings in \textit{laminar} inflow conditions \cite{Winter1936, Eiffel1910}, this range of spread angles and aspect ratios can potentially change high angle of attack stall behavior.